Meaty cremini mushrooms perfectly sauteed with garlic and butter, combined with light and fluffy quinoa and fresh thyme leaves.

 - Cook the quinoa according to the instructions on the package.
 Set aside.

-- In a large sauté pan on medium heat, add the olive oil and butter.
+- In a large sauté pan over medium heat, add the olive oil and butter.
 Sauté the mushrooms until very well done.
 (Strive for a meatier tasting mushroom by cooking for a longer period of time.
 Of course, you can stop cooking the mushrooms whenever you have reached the desired outcome for your personal tastes.)